mobtomc/bicaps/README.md

 To start both the frontend and backend servers, run the following command in each folder:

 bash
-Copy code

 npm start
-The main file being rendered for the frontend is app.jsx located in the client folder.

 ```
 Authentication
 Authentication is implemented using the Clerk SDK.
 To connect your own Clerk dashboard: